Add gestures

 In this tutorial, learn how to implement gestures from React Native Gesture Handler and Reanimated libraries.

-• Double tap to scale the size of the emoji sticker.
+• Double tap to scale the size of the emoji sticker and reduce the scale when double tapped again.

 • Pan to move the emoji sticker around the screen so that the user can place the sticker anywhere on the image.